michellemorales/ner_model/README.md

 1. Install Docker: https://docs.docker.com/get-docker/
 2. Run

-# More resources
+# More Resources & Discussion

-`Exploratory Analysis.ipynb`
+The jupyter notebook that was used for training the model is included is also included in this repository.
+You can view it here:

+`Data Analysis and Development.ipynb`

+The notebook does the following:

 - Loads CONLL2003 dataset (https://github.com/davidsbatista/NER-datasets/tree/master/CONLL2003)
-- Formats the data into a pandas dataframe, where each row is a sentence
+- Formats the data into a pandas dataframe, where each row is a sentence (format is given in a screenshot below)
 - Generates descriptive statistics on the data and visualizes them for easy interpretability
+- Trains the Bert NER transformer model using the CONLL training data

+![Dataframe format](https://github.com/michellemorales/samsung_interview/blob/master/images/Dataframe%20Format.png)

+In order to run the analysis, you need to have all the dependencies installed:

+`pip install -r requirements.txt`

-In order to run the analysis, you need to download the CONLL2003 data make sure to update `conll_data_path` to point to the correct directory on your machine:
+Then, download the CONLL2003 data and make sure to update `conll_data_path` to point to the correct directory on your machine:

 `conll_data_path = 'path_to_conll_folder/CONLL2003/'`

 If all the dependencies are installed, the notebook should run succesfully.
-The notebook includes a preprocessed dataframe to allow for further analyses.
-The dataframe has the following format:

-![Dataframe format](https://github.com/michellemorales/samsung_interview/blob/master/images/Dataframe%20Format.png)

-To understand the dataset the following charts are also created:

 CONLL2003 also includes German files, which should allow for the same approach using a different data source.